Pantrix/PANTRIX/README.md

 * User can logout
 * User can input ingredients
 * Users can scroll through recipes given from the inputs
-* Users can add ingedients to shopping list
+* Users can click on recipes and view their nutritional facts as well as pricing.

 **Optional Nice-to-have Stories**

 * User can track daily meals
+* Users can add recipes to their favorites list
+* Users can add ingredients to grocery list
 * Based on user's previously logged diet, app recommends recipes that balances their nutritional needs
 * Users can locate stores near user that carry those ingredients
 * User can find related recipes when they cick on a recipe